Homepage > Education and Learning > Schools > Find a School > School Search

 Some pupils require targeted intervention.
 These are planned onto a provision map and interventions are delivered by Teaching Assistants.
 Interventions may include small group or individual work.

 A wide range of interventions are provided for all areas of SEND and may involve bespoke packages or a programme developed and personalised specifically for a student or group of students.
-Current interventions include Nessy (computer programme); handwriting and fine motor skills packs; precision teaching; ELSA support; Five minute boxes; Neli;
+Current interventions include Nessy (computer pro-gramme); Precision Teaching (helping children with spelling High Frequency words) Handwriting (through the Letterjoin programme), RWI Fresh Start, RWI 1:1 tutoring.

-Additional support may be offered for homework, touch typing, handwriting, counselling, self-esteem, lunch time and break time support, meet and greet in the morning and time out.
+Additional support may be offered for homework, touch typing, handwriting, counselling, revision support, mind mapping, self-esteem, lunch time and break time support, meet and greet in the morning and spaces allocated around the school if children need space to relax or regulate their emotions.

-We provide information for parents through: newsletters, information on the website, information evenings; parents’ evenings; text message service and letters home.
+We provide information for parents through: newsletters, information on the website, parents’ evenings; text message service, emails, letters home and on the school Facebook page/Instagram.

-We welcome parents to support us by encouraging your child to fully engage with their learning and any interventions offered by: helping them to be organised for their day (including wearing the right uniform, bringing required equipment and books;) ensuring full attendance and excellent punctuality; checking that they have completed their home learning, attending parents’ evenings and review meetings.
+We welcome parents to support us by encouraging your child to fully engage with their learning and any interventions offered by: helping them to be organised for their day (including wearing the right uniform, bringing required equipment, reading books and diaries, and PE kits ) ensuring full attendance and excellent punctuality; checking that they have completed their home learning, parents’ evenings and Pupil Passport review meetings.
 We will make our best endeavours to take your views, and those of your child, into account.

-All students with an EHC plan will meet at least once a year with the Deputy SENCo/SENCo to review progress and provision.
+All students with an EHC plan will meet at least once a year with the SENCo to review progress and provision against targets set within the parameters of the EHC.

-The SENCo reports termly to the SEND governor who monitors and reviews the work of the SEND department.
+The SENCo reports termly to the SEND governor who monitors and reviews the work of the SENCO against the School Improvement Plan.

-Where a student is failing to meet expected levels of progress, interventions may be put into place and the outcomes of these monitored at termly meetings with the SEND team.
+Where a student is failing to meet expected levels of progress, interventions may be put into place and the outcomes of these monitored at termly meetings between the class teacher and the Principal.

 When action is required to support increased rates of progress, this will follow a graduated a response model: Assess, Plan, Do, Review.

-Assess: The school will assess the pupil’s needs using teacher assessment, experience, previous attainment and data tracking against peer and national data.
+Assess: St Patrick’s will assess the pupil’s needs using teacher assessment, experience, previous attainment and data tracking against peer and national data.

-Review: The parent will be invited to a review of the impact of the support and this will be evaluated at a termly meeting.
-The teacher will revise support in line with the outcome of the meeting.
+Review: The parent will be invited to a review of the impact of the support each term.
+The class teacher will also review the passport each half term and share this with parents in order to offer them a chance to give their opinions.
+Targets are reviewed constantly based on interventions and quality first teaching within the classroom.
+The class teacher will revise support in line with the outcome of the meeting.

 SEND support will be recorded on the child’s ‘Pupil passport’ which will have clear expectations and targets for the student.
-Progress will be monitored and reviewed termly at a meeting with the teacher, parents, the pupil and where necessary, the deputy SENCo or SENCo.
+Progress will be monitored and reviewed half termly, with termly meetings with parents, the pupil and class teacher.
+Where necessary, the SENCo and Principal/Vice Principal may attend these meetings for additional support and input.

-Students with SEND are placed on the SEND register, with the consent of parents and this register is accessible to all staff in the academy.
+Students with SEND are placed on the SEND register, with the consent of parents and this register is accessible to all staff in the school.

 If progress rates are deemed to be inadequate, despite additional support and interventions, advice will be sought from external agencies with the permission of the parents/carers.